Ready to make an impact? Help others navigate life's challenges with a master's degree in mental health counseling.

-The mental health counseling program trains potential counselors for a variety of mental health settings.
+The mental health counseling masters degree trains potential counselors for a variety of mental health settings.
 There, you’ll see lives transformed, goals achieved, affect the lives of others.
 It’s a rewarding career with a variety of pathways from schools to clinical to grief to substance abuse.

 What You’ll Do

-The program focuses on building a strong foundation of knowledge through counseling core courses.
-Students are eligible for both counselor licensure and national certification upon completion.
+Our master's degree in mental health focuses on building a strong foundation of knowledge through counseling core courses.
+You will be eligible for both counselor licensure and national certification upon completion.
 You’ll be prepared by:

 • Working closely with faculty mentors who provide strength-based and constructive feedback.